The 60-percent villages: How foreign buyers are changing Mallorca's neighborhoods

 Why acting now makes sense

 The new figures are likely to make market realities visible faster; sellers who insist on unrealistic demands will come under pressure.
-At the same time, the planned household survey (over 4,500 households, including a sample of around 1,200 people aged 18 to 44) is an opportunity: the data can reveal concrete needs — from the backlog in renovations to the demand for small, affordable apartments.
+At the same time, some coverage points to changing trends in foreign purchases, for example Fewer Foreign Buyers — Mallorca between Price Boom and a Breather.
+The planned household survey (over 4,500 households, including a sample of around 1,200 people aged 18 to 44) is an opportunity: the data can reveal concrete needs — from the backlog in renovations to the demand for small, affordable apartments.

 A possible scenario